benjehan/jormungandr-node-monitor/README.md

 ### STEP 4: MONITORING & LOGGING

+Copy the script to /bin or somewhere in your path.
 The script outputs to the screen and runs in a loop.
 It also outputs the same info to a log file so you can review it later.
 You will want to edit the **${LOG_FILE}** variable to set where to store your logs.
 The script will run until you stop it.

 Here is a sample of the output: